Thermally conductive insulators

 Part numbers & datasheets

-All 29 thermally conductive insulators part numbers with thermal conductivity (W/m·K), colour notes, and PDF datasheets.
+All 29 thermally conductive insulator part numbers with thermal conductivity (W/m·K), colour notes, and PDF datasheets.
 Click a model name with a link for full specs, photos, and application guidance.

 Help me choose a model